Every person in the UK has some tax allowances that they can use to set off against any tax liabilities they may incur during the financial year.

 The inland revenue has a car tax allowance if you use your private vehicle for driving on business where you can claim a fixed amount back per mile no matter what size of the engine of your vehicle.

-From April 6th 2011 the mileage allowance for the first 10,000 mile is increased to 45p
+From April 6th 2011, the mileage allowance for the first 10,000 miles increased to 45p.

-Single Persons and Married Persons Tax Allowance
+Single Persons and Married Persons Tax Allowances

 There are other tax allowances that you can claim in certain circumstances and these are listed below: